John Denney: Miami Dolphins

 After going undrafted in the 2005 NFL draft, Denney was signed by the Miami Dolphins.
 He beat out incumbent Ed Perry for the team's long snapping duties, holding the job the entire 2005 season and keeping it throughout the rest of his tenure.
 He was the only undrafted free agent for the Dolphins to appear in every game that season.
 He recorded five tackles on special teams during the year, including a season-high two stops against the San Diego Chargers on December 11.

 In February 2006, Denney underwent surgery on an injured elbow.
 He played in every game for the Dolphins for the second straight season, recording five tackles.
 Denney recorded two tackles and recovered a Brad Kassell fumble on a punt against the New York Jets on December 25, leading to a game-tying Olindo Mare field goal in the fourth quarter.

 On March 22, 2007, the Dolphins re-signed Denney to a four-year contract through the 2010 season.
 That season, he appeared in all 16 games for the Dolphins for the third straight year and recorded three special teams tackles.

 Through his first three NFL seasons, Dolphins placekickers made all 81 extra point attempts and 80.9 percent of the field goals (72 of 89) for which Denney was the snapper.

 On August 15, 2013, Denney signed a three-year extension at an $1,150,029 average per year.

 On March 9, 2017, Denney re-signed with the Dolphins.

 On March 15, 2018, Denney re-signed with the Dolphins for one year.
 As of the 2018 season, he is the longest tenured player on the Dolphins roster, having been with the team since 2005.
 He is second in Dolphins history in games played, behind only Pro Football Hall of Famer Dan Marino.

 On February 8, 2019, Denney signed a one-year contract extension with the Dolphins.
-He was released on September 2, 2019, as the longest-tenured Dolphin.
+He was released on September 2, as the longest-tenured Dolphin.

 Denney (right) with Falcons' long snapper Joe Zelenka in 2011.

 New Orleans Saints

 On January 11, 2021, Denney was signed to the New Orleans Saints' practice squad.
-On January 13, 2021, Denney was released, but re-signed with the practice squad on January 16.
-His practice squad contract with the team expired after the season on January 25, 2021.
+On January 13, Denney was released, but re-signed with the team's practice squad on January 16.
+Denney's practice squad contract with the team expired after the season on January 25.